uwcse440/web-cse440-wi18/_assignments/assignment2/index.md

  - refer to the figures in the body of your text
  - check for typos, spelling, and grammar errors

-Be sure your presentation looks good:

- - choose appropriate colors, fonts, and styles
- - make liberal use of whitespace

 ### Samples from Prior Offerings